Victoria – Psychosocial Hazard Legislation is Here

 To comply with the new regulations, businesses should:

-- Provide Employee Support – Ensure employees have access to mental health resources, such as Employee Assistance Programs (EAPs) or counselling services.
+Ensure employees have access to mental health resources, such as Employee Assistance Programs (EAPs) or employee counselling services.

-- Monitor and Review – Regularly evaluate workplace mental health policies and make adjustments as necessary to maintain compliance.
-We have broken down the best practice 4 step process HERE.
+Regularly evaluate workplace mental health policies and make adjustments as necessary to maintain compliance.

 The Benefits of Compliance